Telemundo Logo

 Telemundo Emblem

 Red dominates the color palette of the latest Telemundo logos.
-The shade indicates the fiery temperament of viewers, interesting, bright, and engaging shows, and hot news.
+The shade indicates the fiery temperament of viewers, as well as interesting, bright, and engaging shows and hot news.

-The font resembles Plantago Extended Bold with slightly transformed glyphs, giving the inscription uniqueness.
+The font resembles Plantago Extended Bold, with slightly modified glyphs, giving the inscription a unique look.
 It seems that the letters are not stationary, and the inscription is just a fleeting image captured from a dance.

 Telemundo Symbol